SAKryukov/dotnet-solution-structure/articles/article0.md

     It is totally type-agnostic.
 It can process multiple objects of multiple types simply because it does not "know" what members belong to what data type.<br/>
     It does not require using data types accessible by both satellite and host assemblies.

     Both approaches can work with the same set of data member types, not only with strings and primitive types but with a wide range of structured types.
-In the case of custom data types, some of them require custom type converters, but in many cases there are no conversion from string, and markup for these cases is  already correctly represented in XAML.
+In the case of custom data types, some of them require custom type converters, but in many cases, there are no conversions from string, and markup for these cases is  already correctly represented in XAML.

 ### Globalization